-Identity theft is a crime that has made a lot of headlines, in Texas and
+Identity theft is a crime that has made a lot of headlines, in Texas and around the country,

-to the theft of data regarding tens of thousands of people from a major retailer.
+of data regarding tens of thousands of people from a major retailer.

 Texas Penal Code, an individual commits identity theft when they obtain, use or possess